spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/data-configurators/index.md

 ## Overview

 Data Transformer Data Configurators is an Angular Service that re-populates data based on configuration.
-This allows backend systems to control where re-population data is placed.
+This lets backend systems control where re-population data is placed.

 Data Transformer Data Configurators are used in the Datasource service.